eHarmony vs. Match.com: which online dating site is right for you?

 The two most popular online dating sites are popular for a reason.
 But both of them still exist for a reason.
 That reason is that they are both really great services; and they are very different from one another.

-The main differences of Match.com vs. eHarmony
+The main differences between eHarmony and Match.com

 - Match.com generally lets attraction do its thing.
 You can browse profiles freely, and message potential matches freely, no matter who they are, and no matter how compatible or incompatible you might actually be.
 Match.com pretty much leaves it up to you to meet the people and decide if they’re right for you.

 - eHarmony has a more committed, marriage-minded approach to dating.
-If you’re dying to just be finished with dating, get married and have kids, eHarmony is probably more for you vs. Match.com.
+If you’re dying to just be finished with dating, get married and have kids, eHarmony is probably more for you.
 Not only does it attract a crowd that is more serious about finding a committed relationship, everything about their service is designed to help you find the right person to commit to.
 They have an extensive personality quiz, and their guided communication process ensures that you won’t end up with someone who doesn’t agree with you on important issues like lifestyle and whether or not to have kids.

 - Match.com is a bit like a dating search engine because you search for what you’re looking for, and you can literally message *anyone* on the site (unless they block you, in which case: what did you do!?).
 On Match.com, you make a dating profile, complete with interests and photos.
 Then, people can either find your profile, or you can use their search function to search for the profiles of others (on dozens of different things, such as height, body type, religion, etc.).
 Then, you can message them, set up a date, and meet in person.
 With Match.com, it’s up to you to decide who is right for you.